ebarped/sego/README.md

 # sego
 Search Engine written in Go.

-This engine will index the docs from `linux-docs` folder using the TF-IDF method and serve them.
+This engine will index the linux API documentation stored in `linux-docs` folder using the `TF-IDF` method.
+It can also serve them through an API.

 ## Documentation
 [Wikipedia](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)

 :notebook:
-- For Term frequency, we use the `raw count weighting scheme`.
+- For **Term Frequency**, we use the `raw count weighting scheme`.
-- For Inverse document frequency, we use the `inverse document frequency smooth weighting scheme`.
+- For **Inverse document Frequency**, we use the `inverse document frequency smooth weighting scheme`.

 ## Run
 - Index files: